top of page

 (If you have the time and option, place the well sealed pan in refrigerator overnight to develop the yeast flavor.
 I find it easy and convenient to store a divided recipe as a ball of dough, unstretched, in a plastic bag in the refrigerator for up to 5 days before using.
 It is true that the bread takes on an earthier flavor the longer the dough sits in the refrigerator.

-You can also skip this step and begin the design and baking of the bread right away.
+You can also skip this step and proceed with the recipe:

-Cover the baking sheet with the stretched dough with plastic wrap and let rest and rise for 20-30 minutes.
+Cover the baking sheet with the stretched dough with plastic wrap and kitchen towel, and let rest and rise for approximately 20 minutes.

-Remove the plastic wrap.
+Remove the plastic wrap and towel.
 Oil your fingers, then dimple the surface of the risen dough by pressing your fingers deep into the dough.
+Think "piano fingers".

-If your focaccia appears flat, allow it to rise for another 10-20 minutes, then proceed with dimpiling it.
+If your focaccia appears flat, allow it to rise for another 10-20 minutes, then proceed to dimple dough.

 Now the bread is ready for the oven.
 Bake for 25 minutes, or until bread is golden brown in color.
 I also extend the cooking time if I desire a char on some of the toppings, which I highly recommend!

 Remove from oven and place baking sheet on wire rack to cool.
-Once bread is warm, remove from sheet.
 Lightly brush the finished focaccia with simple EVOO or the oil of your choice.
+At this point, you can sprinkle dry ingredients over the bread, such as sesame seeds, poppy seeds, bagel seasonings, etc. Once bread is warm, remove from sheet.
 Enjoy!!!

 Please share your designs with me!
 I hope you'll share this recipe with fellow focaccia lovers!
 Also, I hope you will subscribe to my YouTube channel (Paula Naumcheff) for food and lifestyle videos.